hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 - The official document of [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) from GitHub.
 - Another good introduction of use of markdown [Markdown Syntax](https://github.com/younghz/Markdown) (in Chinese)

-[O] Insert a internal link between different sections in different chapters
+Bonus:   Insert a internal link between different sections in different chapters

 Example: I want to insert a link in chapter 2 `array` section which connect to one of the example of chapter 3.